danielgaio/local_ai_agent/CODE_ACTIONS.md

 - The repository is well-structured and contains reasonable fallbacks for CI (dummy embeddings).
 Key risks relate to inconsistent entrypoints, broad exception handling that masks errors, mixed dict/pydantic model usage, and logging vs print usage.
 There are also opportunities for improving robustness (parsing/validation), test coverage, and small performance wins (chunked indexing).

-## Performance and maintainability optimizations

-8. Make embeddings init more deterministic and testable (PR size: small)
-   - Files: `src/vector/embeddings.py`
-   - Why: `init_embeddings` uses environment flags and fallbacks; add clear logging and a single place to override provider for tests.
-Add a simple factory to inject a `DummyEmbeddings` in tests rather than relying on env var semantics.

 ## API/contract and validation improvements

-9. Move JSON schema and examples into a single canonical place (PR size: small)

-   - Files: `src/llm/prompt_builder.py` (already contains schema) and new `src/llm/schema.json` or pydantic models (already in `src/core/models.py`).
-Prefer referencing pydantic models in prompts and add unit tests asserting that prompt and pydantic schema remain consistent.

 10. Strengthen enrichment matching logic and make it tolerant (PR size: small)